randomcoww/blog/vrrp-gateway.md

 ## VRRP Gateway Failover on Single Dynamic Public IP

 *Note: I'm not a networking expert.
-This looks good enough to me to try at home but is not intended for production use.*
+This looks good enough to me to try at home but is not tested for production use.*

 ---